 Hays (south of Austin) went from voting 43% Democratic to 57%

-Not only did voting patterns shift notably, the population is soaring as the Texas economic and population boom continues.
+Not only did voting patterns shift significantly, the population of those counties is soaring as the Texas economic and population boom continues.
 Example: those last five suburban counties counted 308,000 more two-party ballots in the 2018 Senate race than they did in the 2012 Presidential race.

 Yes, Beto was a uniquely animating candidate for Democrats in a year they were exceptionally motivated, but that shift is clear, amplifying trends witnessed in suburban areas across the country in 2018.